brhenri-mr/awesome-structuralengineering/README.md

 ## Symbeam

-[Symbeam](https://github.com/amcc1996/symbeam) is a library written in Python for educational purposes.
+[Symbeam](https://github.com/amcc1996/symbeam) is a library wrote in Python for educational purposes.
 The library models simple or continuous beams with different loading situations.
 The module has a plot of the bending moment, shear force and displacement of the element.

 ## Pystra

-[Pystra](https://github.com/pystra/pystra?tab=readme-ov-file) is a library written in Python focused on structural reliability.
+[Pystra](https://github.com/pystra/pystra?tab=readme-ov-file) is a library wrote in Python focused on structural reliability.
 The library has the most used methods for determining the design point, such as FOSM, FORM, Monte Carlo and SORM.
 Provide easy implementation of limit states and analyses, in addition to rich documentation and theory

 ### Features
 - [x] FORM